ConocoPhillips and Venezuela's PDVSA reach $2 billion settlement

 The settlement means that Conoco will suspend the legal enforcement, as long as PDVSA makes regular payments, spokesman Daren Beaudo said.
 He declined to say if payments would be made in cash or crude oil, adding that details of the agreement were confidential.

-A spokesperson for PDVSA confirmed that a settlement had been reached, but did not elaborate on the payment terms.
+PDVSA confirmed the agreement in a statement, adding that the deal “once again shows PDVSA’s firm will to reach commercial solutions with its creditors.”

 The state oil company has also made progress on similar payment agreements with Exxon Mobil Corp (XOM.N) and NuStar Energy LP (NS.N), the two confirmed.

 Venezuela’s crude production, a major source of revenue, has fallen to a six-decade low this year as lack of investment, recession and hyperinflation have pushed the OPEC-member country’s economy to near collapse.